 1. MIX THE DRY AND WET INGREDIENTS IN SEPARATE BOWLS FIRST.
 Then pour the wet ingredients into the dry.
 This helps ensure even distribution of all ingredients and prevents over-mixing (which is my next point).

 2. DO NOT OVER MIX.
 I cannot emphasize this enough.
 I can’t tell you how many pancakes I’ve ruined by simply mixing a little too long.
 The batter will get too doughy and the pancakes won’t cook evenly.
-Now I’ve learned to use a hand mixer on low for about 5-10 seconds only.
-Just enough for all the ingredients to blend well together.
+Now I’ve learned to use a whisk and mix by hand just enough for all the ingredients to blend well together.
 Lumps are okay.